 This guide explains how to enable and manage dark mode in a way consistent with Tailwind’s dark-mode documentation.

 Add this inline script inside the <head> tag to ensure the correct theme is applied before the page renders.
-This prevents flash issue and respects both the user’s saved preference in localStorage and their system’s prefers-color-scheme setting.
+This prevents flash issues and respects both the user’s saved preference in localStorage and their system’s prefers-color-scheme setting.

 <script>